 Two types of cameras

-There are 3 big differences between the two:
+There are 3 big differences between crop sensor and full frame:

 1) price: crop sensors are much more affordable, because they’re marketed to amateurs and produced cheaper.

-2) image quality and ISO capabilities: full frames allow you to photograph in lower light without compromising the image quality, basically
+2) image quality and ISO capabilities: full frames allow you to photograph in lower light without compromising the image quality

-3) crop sensor cameras actually crop your image slightly from what you see when you look through your viewfinder, whereas full frames do not.
-This crop factor is what makes crop sensor cameras more affordable.
-Yes, this is a very summarized version, but these are the 3 main differences you need to know.
+3) the crop factor: crop sensor cameras actually crop your image slightly from what you see when you look through your viewfinder, whereas full frames do not.

-These factors in crop sensor cameras are not things to worry about when you're initially starting out; I used a crop sensor camera the first year I was starting out with photography while I figured out how to shoot in manual and really know how to use my camera--specifically a Nikon D3100.
-After that, I purchased a Nikon D610 (first full frame!) and was amazed at the difference, but I have to believe that's because I first learned how to shoot in manual, compose my clients and use light on my crop sensor!
-So do not fear if you fit into the first category of "just starting out".
-I don't think it ever hurts to learn your trade on something affordable, resell (or save as your back up) and buy a full frame whenever you’ve saved and have proved you are serious about it.
-I have since moved up camera models from there.
+These factors in crop sensor cameras are not things to worry about when you’re initially starting out; I used a crop sensor camera the first year I was starting out with photography while I figured out how to shoot in manual and really know how to use my camera–specifically a Nikon D3100.
+After that, I purchased a Nikon D610 (first full frame!) and was amazed at the difference, but I have to believe that’s because I first learned how to shoot in manual, compose my clients and use light on my crop sensor first!
+So do not fear if you fit into the first category of “just starting out”.
+I don’t think it ever hurts to learn your trade on something affordable, resell (or save as your back up) and buy a full frame whenever you’ve saved and have proved you are serious about it.

 Which Buyer Are You?